zamk112/random-scripts-repo/PowerShell/IPv4CIDRSubnetting/README.md

 But this is only for **1 octet**, we need to do this **3 more times**.
 By hand it might not be a problem, but programmatically, it's a bit of an overhead if we try to replicate by hand approach.

 ## 32 bits/4 bytes/4 octet representation
-Since the by hand approach is a bit of an overhead programmatically and I wanted to path of least work 😜.
+Since the by hand approach is a bit of an overhead programmatically and I wanted to take the path of least work 😜.
 An IPv4 address is 32 bits which is comprised of 4 octets of 8 bits.
 So we need a bigger handy (not so) dandy table.

 |Octet         |1st       |          |         |         |         |        |        |        |2nd    |       |       |       |      |      |      |3rd  |     |     |    |    |    |    |    |4th|   |   |   |   |   |   |   |   |
 |--------------|----------|----------|---------|---------|---------|--------|--------|--------|-------|-------|-------|-------|------|------|------|-----|-----|-----|----|----|----|----|----|---|---|---|---|---|---|---|---|---|